 Implementing enterprise resource planning (ERP) software is a complex process, and it’s important to approach the project with some key tactics for success in mind.
-In this post, we’re sharing a few ideas on how to “win” your implementation with these best practices for an ERP system implementation.
+In this post, we’re sharing four high level ideas on how to “win” your implementation with these best practices for an ERP system implementation.

 You’ve determined which ERP solution is best for your organization to provide real-time reporting, business intelligence, automation and more.
 Whether your solution is cloud-based or on-premise, you’ll first need an implementation methodology.
 A project management methodology for ERP software implementation is an essential tool to lead your project to ERP success.

 Extensive, high-quality, integrated testing is also crucial.
 Planning for and executing well designed integrations with third-party systems is also essential to delivering a complete solution.
 And finally, the importance of clear and frequent communication during an ERP implementation project can’t be overstated.
 Read more on these topics below.

 Use a Methodology